GMLC-TDC/HELICS/docs/installation/windows.md

 ```bash
 $ make install
 ```
 unless you changed the value of CMAKE_INSTALL_PREFIX everything the default install location /usr/local/helics_1_3_0.
-This install path will be refered to as HELICS_INSTALL for the next section.
+This install path will be referred to as HELICS_INSTALL for the next section.